 Students come with diverse needs and varied backgrounds.
-The college believes that this diversity calls for individualized assistance as students develop into self-directed, independent learners.
-The Griff Center for Academic Engagement provides new students with comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
-The Griff Center is a hub for academic and career advising and has professional staff ready to assist students in their academic and professional development.
+Canisius College believes that this diversity calls for individualized assistance as students develop into self-directed, independent learners.
+Thus the college provides a variety of resources to help students tailor their advisement and support to their individual needs.
+Major advisement is embedded within the academic programs, and each student is assigned a major advisor within the academic department.
+In addition, the Griff Center for Academic Engagement provides students with comprehensive programs, services, and resources to support student academic and career success and a transformative learning experience grounded in our Catholic, Jesuit mission.
+The Griff Center is a hub for academic support and career advising and has professional staff ready to assist students in their academic and professional development.
 The goal of the Center is to provide students with the academic support and assistance they need to become successful lifelong learners.
-The professional staff in the Griff Center for Academic Engagement helps students recognize their academic strengths and weaknesses, establish educational goals and career plans, and identify the appropriate majors, courses, and resources that are necessary to achieve their academic success.
+The professional staff in the Griff Center helps students recognize their academic strengths and weaknesses, establish educational goals and career plans, and identify the appropriate majors, courses, and resources that are necessary to achieve their academic success.

 First-Year Writing Placement

-The First-Year Writing Program in conjunction with the Griff Center for Academic Engagement screens incoming freshmen for appropriate placement in writing courses (FYS 101 or ENG 100).
+The First-Year Writing Program in conjunction with the Griff Center screens incoming freshmen for appropriate placement in writing courses (FYS 101 or ENG 100).
 High school average, SAT, ACT, and high school English and Social Studies Regents scores are used to determine placement.

-The Department of Mathematics and Statistics, in conjunction with the Griff Center for Academic Engagement, screens incoming freshmen for appropriate placement in mathematics.
+The Department of Mathematics and Statistics, in conjunction with the Griff Center, screens incoming freshmen for appropriate placement in mathematics.
 High school average, SAT, ACT, and high school mathematics scores are used to determine the placement.

-Students who have not selected a major after their freshman year will receive academic advisement and career services from the Griff Center for Academic Engagement.
+Students who are still deciding on a major will receive academic advisement and career services from the Griff Center until they declare a major.

-Part-time students are required to meet with an advisor, and are encouraged to use the services of the Griff Center for Academic Engagement in selecting proper courses and understanding the resources that are available to assist them at the college.
+Part-time students are required to meet with an advisor, and are encouraged to use the services of the Griff Center in selecting proper courses and understanding the resources that are available to assist them at the college.

-Non-matriculated students are registered through the Student Records and Financial Services Center in BA 106.
-Those who are interested in matriculating at Canisius are welcome to meet with an advisor in the Griff Center for Academic Engagement.
+Non-matriculated students are registered through the Student Records and Financial Services Center.
+Those who are interested in matriculating at Canisius are welcome to meet with an advisor in the Griff Center.